supabase/wrappers/docs/usage.md

 ## Stripe

-Stripe is an API driven online payment processing utilty. `supabase/wrappers` exposes the `balance`, `customers`, and `subscriptions`, endpoints.
+Stripe is an API driven online payment processing utility. `supabase/wrappers` exposes the `balance`, `customers`, and `subscriptions`, endpoints.

 ### Wrapper
 To get started with the Stripe wrapper, create a foreign data wrapper specifying the `StripeFdw` as the `wrapper` key of the `options` section.